Yomguithereal/colifrapy/README.md

 If you do not give a path to the loading function, colifrapy will assume that the path of your settings file is 'settings.yml'.

-After loading the settings, you will be able to access your generic settings anywhere in you code.
+After loading the yml file, you will be able to access your generic settings anywhere in you code.

 Example: